-Since 1962 the Union Gospel Mission has provided food, clothing, shelter and a life-changing Gospel message to the homeless and the poor of Sacramento.
+Learn about how since 1962 the Union Gospel Mission has provided food, clothing, shelter, and a life-changing Gospel message to the homeless and the poor of Sacramento.

-For 56 years now the Union Gospel Mission has supplied food, shelter, clothes, and a life-changing Gospel message to the homeless.
+For over 60 years, the Union Gospel Mission has supplied food, shelter, clothes, and a life-changing Gospel message to the homeless.

-Along with providing a 9-month intensive in-house drug and alcohol rehabilitation program for men, the Mission distributes clothing, toiletries to more than 1,300 seniors, women and children each year.
-In addition to the 8,500 plus meals served at UGM every month, the Mission is active in the community supplying more than 440 food boxes to families unable to adequately feed their children as well as gave away 300 holiday food boxes with all the trimmings.
+Along with providing a 10-month intensive in-house drug and alcohol New Life Program for men, the Mission distributes clothing, toiletries, and food boxes annually to seniors, women, and children.
+In addition to the thousands of meals served at UGM every month, the Mission is active in the community, supplying more than 440 food boxes to families unable to feed their children adequately and giving away 300 holiday food boxes with all the trimmings.

 In the beginning, the Union Gospel Mission was primarily a place for the homeless to get food.
 Located in a small facility at 906 2nd street in downtown Sacramento, the Mission was a soup kitchen that fed the people from the streets, provided warm clothing, and presented a simply gospel message every night of the year.

 With only one staff member, Rev. Klausen operated the Mission with the help of volunteers from local churches.
 By 1965 the Mission had moved to the corner of North B and Bannon Street, occupying the old Peniel Mission building, and where it remained until 1980.

 Feeding the homeless was a good start, but the Rev. Ed Carnell believed that long-term help and rehabilitation could truly impact lives.
 Under his leadership, we began to evolve into more than just a soup kitchen.
 In 1979 and 1980, a community effort of caring volunteers helped make our current building at 400 Bannon Street possible.
 This building remains largely unchanged today, and is still used in the same capacity as it was in 1980.